murphylee10/eccountant/README.md

 - **Adding Credit Cards:**

   - Enable users to add multiple credit card accounts, providing a holistic view of their spending across various cards and simplifying overall financial management.

-- **Custom Budgeting & Alerts:**

-  - Offer users the ability to set custom budgets for different spending categories and receive alerts when they approach or exceed their budget limits, promoting better financial discipline.

-- **Export & Report Generation:**
-  - Provide options for users to export their financial data and generate detailed reports in various formats (e.g., PDF, CSV), making it easier to analyze spending patterns and prepare for tax filing or financial planning.

 ## Alpha Version